On this page:

 EPA can deploy incident air monitoring equipment when requested by emergency services.
 The portable equipment allows us to provide localised air quality readings to the incident controller.

 The data collected by the incident air monitors provides useful information about the impacts of a pollution event and is used to make decisions about what EPA and other agencies do next.
+Data collected by some incident air monitors is also shown on EPA AirWatch.

 The deployment of incident air monitors complements other predictive tools that emergency services use to provide information and advice to the community on air quality impacts during major pollution events.